Voice (grammar): Chinese

 In general, the grammar of standard Chinese (both including Mandarin and Cantonese) shares many features with other varieties of Chinese.
 However, there are still some differences between the different varieties.

 Mandarin

 Active voice in Mandarin

-Mandarin active voice sentences has the same verb phrase structure as English active voice sentences.
+Mandarin active voice sentences have the same verb phrase structure as English active voice sentences.

 There is a common active construction in Mandarin called Ba(把) construction:

-“Ba” is a verb, not a preposition.
+“Ba” is a coverb, not a preposition.
 It is a three-place predicate that subcategorizes for a subject, an object, and a VP complement.

 This Ba construction is also a direct opposition of active voice in passive voice in Mandarin (i.e. Ba construction (= active voice) vs. Bei construction (= passive voice)).

 The following sentence b) is in contrast to sentence a).